stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 ---

-## Writing Device Manifest
+## Writing manifest
-All devices published on Thingpedia must include _device manifest_ written in ThingTalk.
+All devices published on Thingpedia must include _device manifest_ written in ThingTalk, i.e., `manifest.tt`.
-It defines the _device class_ you want to create whose name is the `ID` defined in device metadata.
+It defines the _device class_ you want to create whose name is the `ID` defined in the metadata.
 Check [Writing Device Class](/doc/thingpedia-device-class.md) for the instructions on how to write a device class.